assignittous/mise-en-place/README.md

 `cap {environment} ssh:fingerprints`

 Adds the fingerprints items in `config.yml` to the current server's `known_hosts` file.
+Useful only if you're not using ssh forwarding.

 ### Dependencies